lbrclbrc/my_coin/whitepaper_draft.md

 1. **Arrival stage**:
    - The payment transaction is already on chain;
    - The ledger records “X paid amount A to Y” (transparent or via anonymous entry as per previous rules);
-   - But this amount is in an “unconfirmed incoming” state on Y’s account.
+   - This amount appears in an “unconfirmed incoming” slot on Y’s account;
+   - In this stage, **Y cannot use this amount as input to any outgoing transfer or spend**.

 2. **Receipt-confirmation stage**:
    - If the recipient believes this payment is **funds they were supposed to receive** (salary, compensation, refunds, etc.),
    - they must use their address’s private key `SK_Y` to sign a “fingerprint” of this payment (e.g. transaction hash + amount + their own address),
    - and broadcast a “receipt confirmation” message:
      > “I (address Y) confirm that this payment A from X is funds I willingly accept.”
-   - This signature is recorded on chain or in equivalent contract state.
+   - This signature is recorded on chain or in equivalent contract state, and the amount becomes part of Y’s normal spendable balance.

 Under this mechanism:

-- **If a payment has never been confirmed by the recipient** and is later reported/recognized as illicit:
+- **If a payment has never been confirmed by the recipient**, and is later, through some off-chain process (for example a court case, or a complaint supported by the 3.2.2.3-style originator report), recognized as illicit funds:
-  - The chain can simply “freeze” that payment,
+  - The chain can simply “freeze” that payment, or treat it as “returnable to the origin” according to the applicable off-chain decision;
   - It does not enter the complex responsibility-sharing process from Chapter 4 (“who is the first hop, who must point to next hop”, etc.);
   - The recipient is treated, in protocol terms, as having “been spammed with funds and never accepted them”.

 - **Only payments that have been confirmed by the recipient** will enter the full responsibility game:
   - Who is the first-level holder, who needs to identify downstream recipients with their SK,
   - Who only took a commission, who is liable for the whole illicit amount,
-  - All are handled under the rules in Chapter 4.
+  - All are handled under the rules in Chapter 4, combined with whatever the relevant off-chain legal system decides.

 As a result, simply “spraying dirty money into random blue addresses” is much less effective at dragging innocent users into convoluted disputes — because as long as they never sign a “receipt confirmation”,
 both the protocol and courts can treat the funds as:

 > Refunded back to the origin, and no pollution has actually been established.

+---

 #### 3.10.2 Abuse and accountability

 Of course, this mechanism itself leaves a full trace to prevent abuse:

 - If someone **receives normal payments for genuine services**, but then tries to exploit the mechanism:
-  - Pay first, then quickly request a “wrong transfer” refund before the other party can confirm receipt;
+  - For example, pay first, then quickly request a “wrong transfer” refund before the other party can confirm receipt;
   - Such behavior leaves a public on-chain history of “repeated paying and repeatedly retracting”;
   - Whether this constitutes breach of contract or fraud is left to the courts, using the on-chain evidence.